 Which then happened.
 The Leica Q3 43 is not only a compact enough lens, it might turn out to be quite a revolution in the lens lineup for Leica.

-The idea of cropping the image
+The idea of cropping the Leica Q3 43 image

-43mm = 60,3 MP (9520 x 6336 pixels)
+43mm = 60.3 MP (9520 x 6336 pixels)

-75mm = 19,9 MP
+75mm = 19.9 MP (5456 x 3632 pixels)

-Peter Karbe did humorously mention to me once, when we talked about resolution and lens design, that one could 'just have one lens and then crop.'
+Leica chief lens designer Peter Karbe did humorously mention to me once, when we talked about resolution and lens design, that one could 'just have one lens and then crop.'
 There is no doubt that, in his universe, it's already a done deal.
 Lens design can be done— and is in fact being done—with a resolution to do just that.
 All we have been waiting for are sensors with the capability to resolve the resolution those lenses can perform.

 They knew back then, as we all fundamentally knew, that future sensors would grow from 24MP to 60MP to 100MP to 150MP and beyond.
 The Leica Q is designed for that future.
 That is why the lens on the Leica Q (2015) was unchanged in the next two models, the Leica Q2 and Leica Q3.

-Particularly on the Leica Q2 Monochrom, you get an insight into what the lens combined with the lens correction software can accomplish: With a monochrome sensor, every single pixel is dedicated to collecting light, which fundamentally means that you can capture 4x the detail of a color sensor.
+Particularly on the Leica Q2 Monochrom (2020), you get an insight into what the lens combined with the lens correction software can accomplish: With a monochrome sensor, every single pixel is dedicated to collecting light, which fundamentally means that you can capture 4x the detail of a color sensor.
 Two green, one red, and one blue pixel are used on a color sensor to capture the details and the colors.
 In a monochrome sensor, all pixels are just recording how much light there is.
 This results in a mind-blowingly detailed image once you zoom in.
 Small faces in an image can be enlarged, and you see details you wouldn't see in the final print, but you realize they are there.

 This gives an idea of how powerful the Leica Q with the 28mm is, and why cropping the image wouldn't hurt.
 There would still be enough resolution to produce a good photo.